Pet Trusts In WA: Caring for Your Pets When You Can No Longer Care for Them

 A pet trust is a legal document that provides for the care and maintenance of a pet in the event of the pet owner’s death or incapacity.
 The trust document will appoint a person known as the trustee to hold and manage property (generally cash) in trust for the benefit of the pet.
 The trust will also name a caregiver to manage the care of the pet.

 The trustee will periodically distribute funds from the trust to the caregiver to take care of the pet.
 The trustee is also responsible for monitoring the caregiver’s actions to ensure that they are actually caring for the pet and using the funds for the appropriate purpose.
 The trust document can set standards to which the caregiver must adhere in caring for the pet, and establish the circumstances under which funds may be distributed from the trust (weekly or monthly, in the event veterinary care is necessary, etc.)

 Pet trusts provide an advantage over simply providing for a pet in a will.
 Enforcing provisions in the will that do not specifically concern the allocation of assets can be difficult.
 Moreover, a pet may be left without care while the probate process is underway until various provisions in the will can be evaluated.
 A pet trust is a clear legal mandate for the immediate care of a pet.

-Vancouver Attorney John Lutgens is Ready to Help Protect Your Pet’s Future in Oregon or Washington State
+Vancouver Attorney John Lutgens is Ready to Help Protect Your Pet’s Future in Washington State

-For experienced and compassionate legal help planning for your financial future in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver estate planning lawyer John Lutgens for a free consultation at 360-693-2119.
+For experienced and compassionate legal help planning for your financial future in Vancouver, or elsewhere throughout Washington, contact Vancouver estate planning lawyer John Lutgens for a free consultation at 360-693-2119.